ibm-cloud-docs/openshift/ts-worker-debug.md

 In some support interactions, support might ask you to collect a `sosreport` archive for a specific OpenShift Container Platform node.
 For example, it might be necessary to review system logs or other node-specific data that is not included within the output of `oc adm must-gather`.

+The method for collecting a `sosreport` differs depending on the operating system of the worker node.
+RHCOS nodes use the `toolbox` command.
+RHEL 8 and RHEL 9 nodes do not support `toolbox`; use the Red Hat sosreport script instead.
+{: important}

 The recommended way to generate a `sosreport` for an OpenShift Container Platform cluster node is through a debug pod.

 [Access your {{site.data.keyword.redhat_openshift_notm}} cluster](/docs/openshift?topic=openshift-access_cluster).

-1. List your worker nodes.
+1. List your worker nodes to identify the target node and its operating system.
     ```sh
-    oc get nodes
+    oc get nodes -o wide
     ```
     {: pre}

+    Note the name of the worker node you want to collect the `sosreport` from.
+The **OS-IMAGE** column indicates whether the node runs RHCOS or RHEL.

-1. Start a a debug session on the target node.
+1. Start a debug session on the target node.
     ```sh
     oc debug node/node_name
     ```